aziz66710/CNN_chest_xray/README.md

 ![Normal X-ray](https://github.com/aziz66710/CNN_chest_xray/blob/main/normal.jpg)   |  ![Pneumonia X-ray](https://github.com/aziz66710/CNN_chest_xray/blob/main/pneumonia.jpg)

 ## Purpose
 This project will focus on the Image Classification of Normal and Pneumonia chest x-rays using a Convolutional Neural Network (CNN).
 CNN is one of the most popular and powerful methods of deep learning for image processing, classification and segmentation.
-Its power stems from the convolution operation where it acts as a filter to identify key features within an image that can be used for accurate classification.
+Put simply, a CNN looks for key patterns and features within images using a special filter called a convolution filter.
+Once the features have been found, they are given to a neural network (brain) where it is taught to identify these key features in images.
+Once a sufficient amount of data is given to the network, it will be considered as "trained" and it can begin making predictions on new, unseen images.

-## Skills used
+## Libraries and Skills Used
-Tensorflow, Keras, Scikit-learn, Matplotlib, Image processing, Image augmentation, Machine Learning/AI, Deep Learning
+- Tensorflow - Open source library created by Google for numerical computation and large-scale machine learning.
+Used with keras to build the CNN model.
+- Keras - Deep Learning API written in Python.
+Used with TensorFlow to create large-scale deep learning models.
+- Scikit-learn -  Machine learning library.
+This was used for generation confusion matrix and classifier performance metrics.
+- Matplotlib - This library was used for all the plots generated including the images.
+- Image processing - Images were processed by resizing all images to one size and using the VGG16 (popular CNN architecture) pre-processing function.
+- Image augmentation - Dataset size was increased using the ImageDataGenerator function provided in TensorFlow.
+- Deep Learning - CNN deep learning model with multiple convolution and max pooling layers.
+See Build the Neural Network below.

 ## Dataset
 The dataset can be found at the following link: [Chest X-ray Dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia)